TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 ===================================

 There are different solutions to store and execute these commands as some are quite long.
-For details see :ref:`testing-projects-organization`.
+For details see :ref:`testing-organization`.